 When both his Anggoy and his mother had passed on, Nong Pedring continued the tradition, collaborating with researchers to document what is customarily referred to as Humadapnon and Labaw Dunggon epics.
 Although his siblings also share the gift of their forebears, he alone persevered in the task, unmindful of the disapproval of his three children.
 He explains that like a number of people in their community, they find no pride in claiming their Panay-Bukidnon heritage.
 In the Light of things, such an attitude is completely understandable.
 Clearly experience has not been kind.
 Even history is rife with instances of intolerance.
 Prejudice, after all, has always been the recourse of those who cannot look beyond differences in speech and clothing.

 Nong Pedring takes upon himself the task of setting things right.
-He works with the Bureau of Nonformal Education, travelling from barangay to barangay, trying to convince the older folk of the necessity and benefits of learning to read and write.
+He works with the Bureau of Nonformal Education, traveling from barangay to barangay, trying to convince the older folk of the necessity and benefits of learning to read and write.
 Although he is warmly received in these places, he has an admittedly difficult assignment.
 The older people generally no longer feel up to the challenge of learning a new skill.
 Besides, they see little use in it.
 He appeals to them by saying their help is needed to put into writing their indigenous beliefs, traditions, and literature.
 Once documentation is completed, teaching the younger people, especially those who have expressed interest, becomes simple and uncomplicated.

 In the epics of his ancestors, he finds the root of many of the convictions they adhere to even today.
 And the concerns addressed by the epics are diverse, from human and family relations to matters that affect the environment.
 In the epic Tikung Kadlum, a man incurs the wrath of a man-eating witch for cutting down a tree without permission.
 To make matters worse, the tree happens to be one that the witch particularly held in regard.
 In exchange for the tree, she demands the life of his two daughters.
 This in her mind is a truly fair exchange.
 The lesson is clear, universal, and enduring, one every person would do well to heed: at all times, justice must be meted out.